If you still think Twitter is nothing more than a meme playground, you’ve fallen behind on the times.

-In order to have an Instagram for Business page, or a professional profile for your product or organization, you must also have a Facebook business page.
+In order to have an Instagram Business profile, or a professional profile for your product or organization, you must also have a Facebook business page.
 Instagram and Facebook profiles display much of the same information, and integrating the two allows the platforms to share information you’ve already uploaded.

 Social Media Management